maddyrae9/vacation-station/README.md

 * Have a quality README (with unique name, description, technologies used, screenshot, and link to deployed application).

+# Future Development
+* More grocery store options
+* Edit cart to remove or add product
+* Nationwide instead of local
+* Implementing car rentals
+* Implementing water rentals (ie boats, jetskis, etc.)
+* Uber working with us to deliver these products.
+* Bundle and Save
+* Have our app available on airbnbs website to assist with booking needs.
+* Adding payment section

 # Who is Doing What
 * Madison: HTML.
 CSS
 * Alina: HTML.
 CSS, JS